 Cholesterol is a necessary component of hormone building, including the construction of thyroid hormones.
-A lack of thyroid hormones may cause a reduction in fat breakdown while also reducing LDL receptors.
+A lack of thyroid hormones may reduce fat breakdown while also reducing LDL receptors.
 Hypothyroid states can delay cholesterol usage and limit the removal of excess cholesterol.
-This decreased efficiency results in increased levels of triglycerides, and LDL or “bad” cholesterol.
+This decreased efficiency results in increased levels of triglycerides and LDL or “bad” cholesterol.

 Digestion and Intestinal Wellness

 Thyroid hormones facilitate the exchange of information between the brain and gut.
 Reduced thyroid function can limit this communication, which can cause issues such as constipation, malabsorption, and dysbiosis or an imbalance of beneficial bacteria.
 Dysbiosis is often involved in the development of yeast or fungal overgrowth.

 A thyroid hormone deficit can limit muscle and nerve action that facilitates movement in the esophagus, slowing digestion.
 Furthermore, low thyroid levels are associated with reduced levels of gastrin.
 Low gastrin levels may cause heartburn, ulcers, reflux, bloating, and inflammation.

 The liver is a leading factor regarding T4 to T3 conversion.
 Therefore, liver disease can negatively affect active thyroid hormone levels.
 Interestingly, the thyroid also influences the liver function and its ability to effectively remove harmful substances.
 A thyroid deficit can inhibit liver activity, which negatively affects thyroid hormone conversion, worsening hypothyroid states.